 Meanwhile, old mine shafts still lurk beneath Uptown.
 Head out to Reed Gold Mine near Albemarle, North Carolina, to explore the Reed family’s actual mineshafts and pan for gold yourself.

 The Rise of Railroads

-Charlotte’s gold history is romantic, but railroads actually had a greater impact on the local economy.
+Though Charlotte’s gold history is romantic, railroads actually had a greater impact on the local economy.
 In 1852, local investors in Charlotte and upstate South Carolina succeeded at completing the first rail line to enter the heart of the Carolinas.
 It connected Charlotte with Columbia, South Carolina, where existing tracks transported goods to the port of Charleston, South Carolina.
 The North Carolina state legislature immediately authorized construction of a second line to link Charlotte with Raleigh, North Carolina.